erigontech/erigon/README.md

 ### Optional stages

-There optional stages that can be enabled through flags:
+There is an optional stage that can be enabled through flags:

 * `--watch-the-burn`, Enable WatchTheBurn stage which keeps track of ETH issuance and is required to use `erigon_watchTheBurn`.